coreboot/coreboot/Documentation/getting_started/kconfig.md

 These variables were added to Kconfig specifically for coreboot and are not included in the Linux version.

-- COREBOOT_BUILD_DIR=path for temporary files.
-This is used by coreboot’s abuild tool.

 - KCONFIG_STRICT=value.
 Define to enable warnings as errors.
 This is enabled in coreboot, and should not be changed.